 The Appalachian Trail in the Blue Ridge Mountains of North Carolina

 The Appalachian Trail enters North Carolina at the Georgia border, then climbs Standing Indian Mountain and crosses the Nantahala River before winding through the lush Nantahala National Forest.
-Before reaching the Great Smoky Mountains, it rises into the Stecoah-Cheoah Mountain area.
+Before reaching the Great Smoky Mountains, it rises over Wayah Bald and Cheoah Bald.
 It bisects the Great Smoky Mountains National Park along the North Carolina-Tennessee border, which it follows on its way to the town of Hot Springs, NC.
 Elevations vary from 1,725 to 5,498 feet along the North Carolina segment of the Trail.

-Hot Springs is the first and only trail town in North Carolina on the northbound route which through-hikers will encounter.
-The town welcomes over 2,000 through-hikers annually, mostly between mid-May and October.
+Hot Springs welcomes over 2,000 through-hikers annually, mostly between mid-May and October.

 Appalachian Trail Conservancy